-The official deadline for the project is Wednesday, December 3, 2014 at noon.
+The final deadline for the project is Wednesday, December 6, 2017 at noon.
 Note that this is the time for the final exam, so plan ahead!
-Each team will submit three items in Blackboard
+Each team will submit three items:

-- All the files associated with your project.
-For most projects, this will simply be the program file (Python or BYOB) containing your project, but you should also include any auxiliary files needed for your project to work. - The PowerPoint slides from your presentation. - A report that includes one page with basic instructions for how a user would run and interact with your program, and 2-3 pages that give a summary of significant programming components of your project.
+- Your program if you use Snap!, you can use the "submit" option under "the G" menu.
+If you use Python, you should submit your Python files and any support files (graphics, etc.) in Canvas. - The PowerPoint slides from your presentation. - A report that includes one page with basic instructions for how a user would run and interact with your program, and 2-3 pages that give a summary of significant programming components of your project.
 This second part should describe your basic design: how you partitioned the work between program pieces (sprites, blocks, functions, ...), what functions or blocks you defined and why they made sense as abstractions.
 How did you use lists in your project?
 Talk about how your project works on an abstract level, in terms of programming components working with each other.
-You don't need to go into specifics.
+You don't need to go into detail, because I will have the code too.
+You must include a section in your report where you describe the source for any artwork or sound used in your project.
+Did you create them yourself?
+If you downloaded freely-usable materials from the Internet, include a URL for the website that provided the material.